Country Report for Guinea

 A draft Revised Civil Code is under discussion.
 In June 2014, the Government reported that the National Assembly had established a forum of female parliamentarians which had taken up the Code and progress was expected to be made quickly.
 The 2016 draft Civil Code did not prohibit corporal punishment but did remove the mention of the “right of correction”.
-As at September 2018, the draft Civil Code was still under discussion.
+As at November 2018, the draft Civil Code was being considered by the National Assembly.
 The Government admitted in 2018 that there were no laws explicitly prohibiting corporal punishment and reported that one of the priorities of the National Policy for the Promotion and Protection of the Rights and Welfare of the Child 2017–2019 was the elimination of corporal punishment, including “through improvements to the legal framework”.

 The Children’s Code 2008 is being revised and the Government has stated that the bill amending the Children’s Code included “a ban on corporal punishment”.
 As at December 2018, the draft new Children’s Code prohibits corporal punishment of children, with draft article 787 stating (unofficial translation): “All forms of corporal or physical punishment, cruel, inhuman, degrading or humiliating treatment are strictly prohibited against a child, whether they take place in the family, educational, institutional or other contexts.
 The child has the right to benefit from care, safety and a good education.
 He/she must be treated with respect for his/her person and individuality and cannot be subjected to corporal punishment or other humiliating punishment.”
 The article defines corporal punishment as “any physical sanction inflicted to the child through hitting or hurting, mutilation, locking up, or other violent, humiliating or degrading means” as well as “any act in which physical force is used in childrearing and aiming to inflict a certain degree of pain or discomfort however light, to correct, control or modify the behaviour of the child” (unofficial translation).
 Draft article 788 states that corporal punishment can never be justified as “reasonable”.
 In December 2018, the draft Code was being finalised by the Government before transmission to the National Assembly.